iva-c/ZelenaSled/README.md

 ## 🚫 Bounding Box Limitation

-The Zelena Sled app only returns routes **within the Ljubljana [Ljubljana bounding box](https://github.com/iva-c/ZelenaSled/tree/main/ZelenaSled/routing/data/ljubljana_bounding_box.csv)**.
+The Zelena Sled app only returns routes **within the [Ljubljana bounding box](https://github.com/iva-c/ZelenaSled/tree/main/ZelenaSled/routing/data/ljubljana_bounding_box.csv)**.
 If the starting or destination point is outside this area, no route is returned.

 ---